 An attacker can record an individual's ephemeral identifier and broadcast it to victims at a different location and/or time, as long as it is relayed on the same day.
 If that individual is later confirmed as infected, the victims will incorrectly believe they are at risk.
-We note that any design is vulnerable to "online" relay attack where the attacker relays Bluetooth broadcasts in real-time.
-However, such an online attack requires a larger budget.

 An attacker could be motivated to claim another user's EphID as their own and report that it should be marked as infectious.
-This is prevented in the low-cost design by requiring users to upload the keys SK_t from which their EphIDs are derived.
-As these EphIDs are derived from the key using a cryptographic hash function and a pseudo-random function, an attacker cannot learn another user's key by observing their broadcasts.
+This is prevented in the low-cost design by requiring users to upload their seed values from which their EphIDs are derived.
+As these EphIDs are derived from the seed using cryptographic hash functions, an attacker cannot learn another user's seed by observing their broadcasts.